lucapuca/pretorian-register/README.md

 pretorian-register
 ==================

-A Java study project to parse web page of Comune di Milano and get the updated Delibarations.
+A simple Java study project to parse web page of "Comune di Milano" and get the updated Deliberations.